douglasramalho/white-label-firebase-tutorial/README.md

 - domain/repository
 - domain/usecase

-- [ ] Initial implementation of the use cases and repositories
+- [ ] Initial implementation of the models, use cases and repositories

+# Video 3
+## Tasks

+- [ ] Create the Constants.kt file in order to store the constants of the project
+- [ ] Add a buildConfigField on build.gradle, for each flavor, in order to identify the collection on Firestore
+- [ ] Implement the ProductRepository class in order to get and to create products and fetch/store them on Firestore

+# Video 4
+## Tasks

+- [ ] Add the recycler view component to the fragment_products.xml layout file
+- [ ] Implement the item layout for the recylcer view (create background drawable)